vcr/vcr/DEVELOPMENT.md

 ## Changelog

-We use a very rudementry changelog system focusing on three primary things people care about: Breaking Changes, New Features, and Bug fixes.
+We use a very rudimentary changelog system focusing on three primary things people care about: Breaking Changes, New Features, and Bug fixes.
 Anything outside of that is worthless for people looking at the changelog in my experience.
 Here's a snippet for a new changelog entry:

 ``` markdown
 ## 5.1.0 (Feb 5, 2020)